akikuno/DAJIN2/docs/ROADMAP.md

 + [x] Added `similarity_searcher.py` to extract control reads resembling the consensus sequence, thereby enhancing the accuracy of detecting sample-specific mutations.
 [Commit Detail](https://github.com/akikuno/DAJIN2/commit/98a8a45e13835502f7dea2622274da81bbbc3ba3)

 + [x] Changed the method in `clust_formatter.get_thresholds`` to dynamically define the thresholds for ignoring mutations, instead of using fixed values.[Commit Detail](https://github.com/akikuno/DAJIN2/commit/2249d1601ad619a7db0fcc9ebf79d63f8dcf164b)

 + [x] Removed code that was previously commented out [Commit Detail](https://github.com/akikuno/DAJIN2/commit/2249d1601ad619a7db0fcc9ebf79d63f8dcf164b)

++ [x] Add `is_consensus` argument: When it comes to consensus, if the difference between sample and control is more than 20%, it is unconditionally considered a mutation.
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/2249d1601ad619a7db0fcc9ebf79d63f8dcf164b)

 ## 🐛 Bug Fixes